 An email course is a simple series of automated emails that deliver educational or instructional content.

-(See our newest course, Everyday Email.
+(Want to see an email course in action to inspire your own?
+Check out Everyday Email.
 You get 30 tips in 30 days sent to your inbox.
 It’s the MOST FUN way to learn email marketing.
 Ever.)